PR0CK0/StableDiffusionEndToEndGuide/README.md

 1. Follow the [NovelAI Speedrun Guide](https://rentry.org/nai-speedrun)
     * You'll need to Torrent the leaked model or find it elsewhere
 2. Once you get the files into the folder for the WebUI and select the model there, you should have to wait a few minutes while the CLI loads the VAE weights
+3. Recreate the Asuka image exactly, referring to the [troubleshooting guide](https://imgur.com/a/DCYJCSX) if it does not match
+4. Run free